All things purple, full of phytonutrients – utterly delicious

 There are so many good things in this salad!
 The purple and green colours in the carrots, kale and onions contain many different polyphenol nutrients such as quercetin and anthocyanins – great protection against the everyday damaging effects from free radicals, that is damage potentially caused to your cells and it’s DNA.

-Both onions and kale have sulfur-containing nutrients which boost up the work of detoxification in your body.
+Both onions and kale have sulfur-containing nutrients which boost up the work of detoxification in your body, especially the liver.

 And don’t forget the squeeze of lemon juice at the end, this helps your body to digest the vegetables.